askrella/whatsapp-chatgpt/README.md

 - Node.js
 - A recent version of npm
 - A valid OpenAI session token
-- A valid OpenAI clearance token
+- A valid OpenAI (Cloudflare) clearance token
+- The user agent you used to obtain the session token

 ## .env File example

 ```
 SESSION_TOKEN=your_session_token
 CLEARANCE_TOKEN=your_clearance_token
+USER_AGENT=your_user_agent

 PREFIX_ENABLED=true
 ```